M17-Project/M17_spec/docs/data_link_layer.rst

 Superframes
 ~~~~~~~~~~~

-Each frame contains a chunk of the LICH frame that was used to
+Each frame contains a chunk of the LSF frame that was used to
 establish the stream.
 Frames are grouped into superframes, which is
-the group of 6 frames that contain everything needed to rebuild the
+the group of 5 frames that contain everything needed to rebuild the
-original LICH packet, so that the user who starts listening in the
+original LSF packet, so that the user who starts listening in the
 middle of a stream (late-joiner) is eventually able to reconstruct the
-LICH message and understand how to receive the in-progress stream.
+LSF message and understand how to receive the in-progress stream.

 .. figure:: ../images/M17_stream.png